Physical characteristics of glasma from the earliest stage of relativistic heavy ion collisions: Numerical Results

 In figure \ref{Ti0-eta} we show the Poynting vector at $R_y=0$ in the ($\eta$,$R_x$) plane, in arbitrary units.
 In the first panel we see that when $\eta$ is positive, which corresponds to a position closer to the right moving ion that has been displaced in the positive $x$ direction, the sign of the Poynting vector is predominantly negative.
 This corresponds to the negative value of the directed flow coefficient discussed in section \ref{sec-f-coefficients}.
 The second panel shows that the system expands more strongly in the wake of the larger nucleus.
-Contour plots of $T^{x0}(\eta,R_x)$ are shown in figure \ref{Ti0-eta-contour}.

 In figure \ref{vzvx} we show the vector field ($T^{z0}$, $10\,T^{x0}$) with $b=6$ fm and $R_y=0$, in arbitrary units.
 One sees the transverse velocity components develop up until the time at which the $\tau$ expansion breaks down.